Gsset/FNV-Patcher/README.md

   ```
 </details>

-Some mods was translated to Russian by me and for some I've edited configs.
+Some mods was translated to Russian by me, for some I've edited configs and I've also included my little fixes for some mods.
+All mods were checked for conflicts, balance and duplicate-functionality.